ellisez/inject-golang/README.md

     return &WebApp{}
 }
 ```
-> postConstruct function, Requirement the parameter must be of the original structure type.
+> postConstruct function, Requiring the parameter must be of the original structure type.

 ```go
 func WebCtxAliasLoaded(webApp *WebApp) {